vitalbiodiversity/vitalbiodiversity.github.io/catalogue.md

 <br><br>
 Read more about inter-weaving knowledge practices in this open access design research paper, written by Susana Patricia Chicunque Agreda, Eliana Sánchez-Aldana, Alexandra Cuarán Jamioy, and Andrea Botero:
 <br><br>
 SP Chicunque Agreda, E Sánchez-Aldana, A Cuarán Jamioy, A Botero.
 (2024).
-Inter-weavings of Practice and Research in the Tšombiach (Woven Sashes) of the Kamëntŝa Biya People, Research in Arts and Education, 1, 178-191. https://doi.org/10.54916/rae.142607
+Inter-weavings of Practice and Research in the Tšombiach (Woven Sashes) of the Kamëntŝa Biya People, Research in Arts and Education, 1, 178-191. <a href="https://doi.org/10.54916/rae.142607">https://doi.org/10.54916/rae.142607</a>
 <br><br>
 Images cited from the paper<br></p>
     <a href="https://doi.org/10.54916/rae.142607" class="catalogue-link" target="_blank">Visit Project</a>